Skip to main content

 A simple and intuitive platform, commission-free stocks & ETFs trading, and fractional shares make Trading 212 ideal for beginner investors.
 The platform has amassed over 2 million customers and has excellent customer reviews.

-DEGIRO is one of the leading online brokers in Europe (available in 15 European countries), with over 2.5 million users.
-It has become popular primarily due to its low-cost structure and offering of commission-free ETF trading.
+DEGIRO is one of the leading online brokers in Europe (available in 15 European countries), with over 2.8 million users.
+It has become popular primarily due to its low-cost structure.

 Plus500 | Best for CFD trading